- This event has passed.

-CEUs: AASECT CEUs pending, PT CEUs will be applied for in California.
+CEUs: Approved for CA CEUs.
+14 contact hours = 1.4 CPTA CEUs.
 Please check your state’s reciprocity or procedure for applying for CEUs individually for additonal state approval.

 About: This course will cover some fun and challenging content.
 There will be many opportunities for activities for your personal learning and ways to take some challenging sexual issues that your patients might come to you with and learn how to break them into pieces and help them through their process.
 Topics covered will be: